 Fortnight (approximate two-week) separation between solar and lunar eclipses.
 A solar eclipse always takes place within one fortnight of any lunar eclipse.
-For instance, in 2014, the annular solar eclipse on April 29 came one fortnight after the Blood Moon eclipse of April 15.
-The partial solar eclipse on October 23 occurs one fortnight after the Blood Moon eclipse of October 8.
-In 2015, the total solar eclipse of March 20 happens one fortnight before the total lunar eclipse of April 4; and the September 13 partial solar eclipse takes place one fortnight before the September 28 total lunar eclipse.
+For instance, in 2015, the total solar eclipse on March 20 comes one fortnight before the Blood Moon total lunar eclipse of April 4.
+The partial solar eclipse on September 13 occurs one fortnight before the Blood Moon total lunar eclipse of September 28.
+In 2016, the total solar eclipse of March 9 happens one fortnight before the penumbral lunar eclipse of March 23; and the September 1 annular solar eclipse takes place one fortnight before the September 16 penumbral lunar eclipse.

 Somewhat rarely, a solar eclipse can occur one fortnight before and after a lunar eclipse.
 This will next happen in the year 2018:

 July 13: Partial solar eclipse

 July 27: Total lunar eclipse

 August 11: Partial solar eclipse